In this tutorial, we’ll examine the definition, complexity, and algorithms to generate permutations of an array.

 In row A, we see the ‘last element’.
 In rows B, C, and D, we have the permutations of the remaining three elements.
 By looking at row B, we can see the last two elements are permuted.

-A more complete explanation, with examples, can be found by Ruslan or even Johnson.
+A more complete explanation, with examples, can be found by Ruslan.
 For the more mathematically inclined, there is also proof as to why Heap’s algorithm works.
 In Robert’s Sedgewick’s 1977 review of permutation algorithms, Heap’s algorithm was found to be one of the simplest and most efficient.

 Although Heap’s original formulation was non-recursive, Heap’s algorithm can be formulated in a recursive or non-recursive manner.